 At the completion of the Environmental Studies A.S.
 Degree program, students will be able to:

 Environmental issues remain a growth area, and graduates of the Environmental Studies program at SUNY Ulster will leave the College well placed for an expanding job market.
 Demand for this expertise is particularly strong in the Hudson River Valley and the Catskills Watershed Region.
 Graduates have found employment with the New York City Department of Environmental Protection, the New York State Department of Environmental Conservation, the Ulster County Department of Health, and the New York State Department of Health, as well as private companies and local municipalities.

 Graduates of the program will be qualified for such positions as environmental technicians, laboratory technicians, wetland field technicians, or environmental trainees.
-In addition, this program prepares students to pursue additional education in fields such as environmental law, environmental engineering, and marine biology.
+In addition, this program prepares students to pursue additional education in fields such as environmental law, environmental engineering, and biology.

 Requirements for Program Entry

 For students who do not meet basic reading and math requirements or who have other learning issues, extra assistance is readily available through SUNY Ulster's Learning Center, The Gary and Janaki Math Center, the Writing Center, the Peer and Friend Tutor Program, and English as a Second Language (ESL) tutors.